-The Icelandic Ministry of Education, Science and Culture awards annually a number of scholarships for foreign students to study BA-programme in Icelandic as a second language at the University of Iceland in Reykjavík.
-The scholarship programme is administrated by the Árni Magnússon Institute for Icelandic Studies.
-Approximately 17 scholarships are available for the period from 1 September to 30 April each year.
+The Icelandic Ministry of Education, Science & Culture awards annually a number of scholarships for foreign students to study in the BA programme for Icelandic as a Second Language at the University of Iceland in Reykjavík.
+The scholarship program is administrated by the Árni Magnússon Institute for Icelandic Studies.
+Approximately 17 scholarships are awarded for the period from September 1 to April 30 each year.

 The scholarships are intended for students of modern Icelandic who have completed at least one year of university study in humanities.
-Students must also have sufficient prior knowledge of Icelandic to satisfy the requirements for BA study in Icelandic as a second language (a knowledge of Icelandic that is equivalent to the completion of the courses Icelandic Online 1 and Icelandic Online 2).
+In addition, students must demonstrate a basic knowledge of Icelandic to satisfy the entry requirements for BA studies in Icelandic as a Second Language (i.e., a knowledge of Icelandic equivalent to the skills acquired by completing Icelandic Online 1 and Icelandic Online 2, both of which are self-study courses offered free online).
 Preference will, as a rule, be given to candidates under 35 years of age.

-The BA-programme in Icelandic as a second language is comprised of both theoretical and practical study.
-On the one hand, it is a language course, where students are trained in speaking, reading and writing modern Icelandic.
-On the other hand, it delves into more academic aspects of the Icelandic language, literature and history of Iceland.
+The BA programme in Icelandic as a Second Language is comprised of both theoretical and practical studies.
+On one hand, it is a language course, where students are trained in speaking, reading and writing modern Icelandic.
+On the other hand, it delves into more academic aspects of the Icelandic language, its literature and the history of Iceland.
 The subjects covered include morphology, syntax and phonetics of modern Icelandic.
 The curriculum includes both medieval and modern literature and the history of Iceland from settlement to modern times.
 Students are introduced to Icelandic translations.

-Students from these countries, with exception of students from USA, can apply directly to the Árni Magnússon Institute for Icelandic Studies, Laugarvegi13, 101 Reykjavík, Iceland.
+Students from the countries above, with exception of students from the US, can apply directly to the Árni Magnússon Institute for Icelandic Studies, Laugavegi13, 101 Reykjavík, Iceland.
 Application must be made on a special application form that can be downloaded here:

-Application should include the following documents (in English, Icelandic or other Scandinavian languages):
+The application should be accompanied by the following documents (in English, Icelandic or other Scandinavian languages):

 - Photocopy of your passport